European shares fall as Air Liquide loses steam

 * Air Liquide down after announcing Airgas deal

-There appeared to be limited market reaction to news that two suspects had died during a police raid in Paris in the wake of last week's attacks.
+There appeared to be limited market reaction to news that French authorities had killed two suspects after last week's attacks in Paris, which killed more than 120 people.
 Some European travel and leisure stocks lost ground but they were in line with the overall European market.

-"The indices are treading water today ... there seems to be a little bit of trepidation at the moment because of what's been going on in Paris this morning and overnight," said Augustin Eden, research analyst at Accendo Markets.

 In a research note, UBS kept a "sell" rating on Air Liquide's shares and described the Airgas deal as "pricey", with Air Liquide's offer price representing a premium of 50.6 percent to Airgas's one-month average share price.